On the best lattice quantizers: Product Lattices

 \section{Product Lattices}

-In this section, we study lattices that are formed as the Cartesian products of two lower-dimensional lattices. \footnote{The extension to products of more than two component lattices is straightforward.} Gersho applied this technique to obtain upper bounds on the optimal NSM for $n=5$ and $n=100$, without formalizing the expressions \cite[Sec.~VII]{gersho79}.
+In this section, we study lattices that are formed as the Cartesian products of lower-dimensional lattices.
+Gersho applied this technique to obtain upper bounds on the optimal NSM for $n=5$ and $n=100$, without formalizing the expressions \cite[Sec.~VII]{gersho79}.